hallard/WeMos-RFM69/README.md

 This mean that RFM69W/RFM69HW is for RFM12B/RFM69CW and vice-versa, please check with module pinout before soldering.
 **This have been corrected on V1.0a release**

+**I didn't tested with RFM12/RFM69CW module.** If someone tested and have it working (or not), please let me know.

 Detailed Description
 ====================